 In the following subsections, you will find examples of VAT treatment of the arbitrator's fee in different situations.
 For each situation, a sample invoice prepared in accordance with the Finnish VAT Act is mentioned and enclosed to these guidelines.
+When using the sample invoices, please note that other activities of the arbitrator and the parties in addition to the arbitration proceedings at hand may affect the VAT treatment of the arbitrator's fee.

-A foreign arbitrator shall comply with the invoicing requirements of his/her country of domicile.
+A foreign arbitrator shall comply with the invoicing requirements of their country of domicile.

-2.2.1 The arbitrator and the party are from the same EU country
+2.2.1.
+The arbitrator and the party are from the same EU country

-If the arbitrator and the party are from the same EU country, the arbitrator shall charge VAT of his/her country of domicile on the arbitrator's fee (Sample invoice 1).
+If the arbitrator and the party are from the same EU country, the arbitrator shall charge their fee with an invoice including VAT following the VAT rate of the arbitrator's country of domicile (Sample invoice 1).

-2.2.2 The arbitrator and the party are from different EU countries
+2.2.2.
+The arbitrator and the party are from different EU countries

-In this situation, if the party conducts business, the arbitrator's fee will be taxed in the EU country where the party has its fixed establishment or domicile.
-Hence, the arbitrator shall not charge VAT on the arbitrator's fee, but the party is liable to pay VAT on the arbitrator's fee based on the VAT reverse charge procedure in the country in which it is based.
-(Sample invoice 2).
+If the party conducts business, the arbitrator's fee will be taxed in the EU country where the party has its fixed establishment or place of establishment of the business.
+Hence, the arbitrator shall not charge VAT on the arbitrator's fee, but the party is liable to pay VAT on the arbitrator's fee based on the VAT reverse charge procedure in the country in which it is based (Sample invoice 2).

-If the party does not conduct business, the arbitrator shall charge VAT of his/her country of domicile on the arbitrator's fee (Sample invoice 1).
+If the party does not conduct business, the arbitrator shall charge their fee with an invoice including VAT following the VAT rate of the arbitrator's country of domicile (Sample invoice 1).

-2.2.3 The arbitrator is from an EU country and the party is from a non-EU country
+2.2.3.
+The arbitrator is from an EU country and the party is from a non-EU country

-If the party is from outside the EU, the arbitrator shall not charge VAT on the arbitrator's fee, regardless of whether the party conducts business or not.
-(Sample invoice 3: Non-EU party conducts business; Sample invoice 4: Non-EU party does not conduct business).
+If the party is from outside the EU, the arbitrator shall not charge VAT on the arbitrator's fee, regardless of whether the party conducts business or not (Sample invoice 3: Non-EU party conducts business; Sample invoice 4: Non-EU party does not conduct business).

-2.2.4 The arbitrator is from a non-EU country and the party is from an EU country
+2.2.4.
+The arbitrator is from a non-EU country and the party is from an EU country

 The arbitrator's fee may include a local tax or be tax-free depending on the VAT or other consumption tax legislation of the arbitrator's country of domicile.
-If a party based in the EU conducts business, the party must pay VAT under the VAT reverse charge procedure in the country where the business has its domicile because, pursuant to the VAT Directive, the fee is taxable in the country where the party is based.
+If a party based in the EU conducts business, the party must pay VAT under the VAT reverse charge procedure in the country where the business has its domicile, as pursuant to the VAT Directive the fee is taxable in the country where the party is based.
 In this situation, the provisions of both EU and non-EU VAT regulations are likely to apply.
-Double taxation is likely as well.
+Double taxation may be likely as well.

-2.2.5 The arbitrator and the party are from outside the EU
+2.2.5.
+The arbitrator and the party are from outside the EU

-The VAT treatment is assessed on a case-by-case basis pursuant to the domestic legislation of the country of domicile of the arbitrator and the parties.
-In this situation, the arbitrator's fee is not subject to the VAT Directive or local EU VAT regulations.
+The VAT treatment is assessed on a case-by-case basis in accordance with the domestic legislation of the country of domicile of the arbitrator and the party or parties.
+In this situation, the arbitrator's fee is not subject to the provisions of the VAT Directive or local EU VAT regulations.

-2.3 VAT treatment of the arbitrator's expenses
+2.3.
+VAT treatment of the arbitrator's expenses